July 2018, CIPR Key Issue

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or firstname.lastname@example.org

 The successes of AI are also being facilitated by the massive amounts of data we have today.
 The wealth of data we now create is astonishing, and the speed at which data is generated has only made data management tools like AI all the more important.
 Whether it is structured or unstructured data (e.g., social media, wearables, telematics, sensors, news, weather and traffic reports), AI is helping organizations make sense of big data.
-Driverless cars create roughly 4 terabytes of data a day.
+Driverless cars create roughly 4 terabytes of data a day, stemming from on-vehicle sensors and digital maps.
 Statistical models cannot handle that amount of data.
 As AI is able to execute complex analyses and computations at a speed impossible for humans, it generates faster insights.

 AI has the potential to affect the insurance industry in multiple ways.
 The most obvious areas it can be used include claims processing, underwriting, fraud detection and customer service.
 For example, to improve customer experience, many insurers are investing in virtual assistants like chatbots.
 A chatbot is a digital service capable of holding natural sounding conversations with human beings with the aim of accomplishing particular tasks, such as answering questions.
 Chatbots answer questions, give basic advice, and address common inquiries and transactions.
+For instance, AI-infused insurance firm Lemonade, recently implemented chatbots to interact digitally between the company and its consumers.
 In addition, claims management can be augmented using machine learning techniques in different stages of the claim handling process.
 For example, machine learning models can help automatically assess the severity of damages and predict the repair costs from historical data, sensors and images.
+Lemonade, for example, also uses AI as a claims agent to analyze and handle the entire claim itself.
+If approved, AI pays the consumer in less than 4 seconds, otherwise it sends the claim over to humans to handle.

 Moreover, insurers are sitting on a treasure-trove of big data, the main ingredient AI requires to be successful.
 When asked about the benefits of embedding AI into their interfaces, more than half of the insurance executives surveyed in a recent Accenture Report cited better data analysis and insight.
 The abundance of data fused with unstructured data can be leveraged to increase customer engagement, create more personalized service and more meaningful marketing messages, sell the right product to customers and actually target the right customer.

 The NAIC recently formed the Innovation and Technology (EX) Task Force to explore the technological developments in the insurance sector.
-The Task Force will provide a forum for discussion of innovation and technology developments in order to educate state insurance regulators on how these developments will affect consumer protection, insurer and producer oversight, and the state insurance regulatory framework.
+The Task Force will provide a forum for the discussion of innovation and technology developments in order to educate state insurance regulators on how these developments will affect consumer protection, insurer and producer oversight, and the state insurance regulatory framework.
+The task force is also charged to discuss emerging issues related to insurers or licensees leveraging new technologies, such as artificial intelligence.